DonaldOgbe/Facebook-Mini-Clone-CRUD-App/src/main/java/org/deodev/docs/notes.md

 - Updated UserService to AuthService
 - Created Login controller and dto
 - Updated Validation classes and created a Validator interface and a login dto validator
+- Created Post entity and PostDAO with save method and logic
+- Created CreatePostDTO and validator
+- Created endpoint for creating a post with the controller and service
+-